haxtheweb/edtechjoker/draft-outline.md

 - Why stick close to the platform
 - Future / bleeding edge capabilities (css modules just landing, json modules on the way)
 - Vanilla VS LitElement vs others, lots of examples and asking to identify platform vs convention in each
-- Understanding Vanilla JS concepts:
-  - IntersectionObservers
-  - MutationObservers
-- Understanding why assets need compiled for the web and what that means
-- Starting on an "application" boilerplate in open-wc (run through init but for application this time)
-- Understanding github actions
-- Creating a github action that automatically builds our project and presents it on the gh-pages branch

-- Working as a team on a portfolio site
-- Come up with a basic comp for a three page portfolio site
-- This is to be worked on as a group
-- Documenting needs and requirements to build a SPA with routing
 - Finding existing elements we can start repurposing to build things faster
 - Start working in class on the plan and shared repository for building your portfolio site
 - The start of each class, a concept that could help in the development of the final product will be discussed.
 These include: